openmeteo/pthelma/doc/dev/swb.rst

 R. G. Allen, L. S. Pereira, D. Raes, and M. Smith, Crop evapotranspiration - Guidelines for computing crop water requirements, FAO Irrigation and drainage paper no. 56, 1998.

+.. _malamos1:

+Malamos, N., Tsirogiannis, I.L., Christofides, A., and Anastasiadis,S.,
+IRMA_SYS: a web-based irrigation management tool for agricultural cultivations and urban landscapes.
+In: IrriMed 2015 – Modern technologies, strategies and tools for sustainable irrigation management and governance in Mediterranean agriculture.
+Bari, Italy, 2015.

+.. _malamos2:

+Malamos, N., Tsirogiannis, I.L., and Christofides, A., Modelling irrigation management services: the IRMA_SYS case.
+International Journal of Sustainable Agricultural Management and Informatics, 2 (1), 1–18, 2016.